 As Maria wrote in her final message, “Like one candle lighting another, our stories spread hope.”

-A Silent Scream was actually published earlier this year, but I didn’t read it until now as I’d been waiting for the Kindle edition to come out.
-I hadn’t seen any of the other contributors’ pieces before this, and I was very impressed.
+A Silent Scream was actually published earlier this year, but I didn’t read it until now, as I was waiting for the release of the Kindle edition.
+I hadn’t seen any of the other contributors’ pieces before this, and they were impressive.
 I’m not just saying that because I’m biased; this is really a great book.

-The Silent Scream is available on Amazon.
-Profits from the sale of this book will be donated to the charity Heads On (Sussex Partnership NHS Foundation Trust).
+The Silent Scream is available on Amazon (affiliate link).
+Profits from the sale of this book will go to the charity Heads On (Sussex Partnership NHS Foundation Trust).